JuliaGaussianProcesses/ApproximateGPs.jl/docs/src/userguide.md

 ```julia
 elbo(SVGP(fz, q), fx, y)
 ```
-A detailed example of how to carry out such optimisation is given in [Stochastic Variational Regression](@ref).
-For an example of non-conjugate inference, see [Stochastic Variational Classification](@ref).
+A detailed example of how to carry out such optimisation is given in [1.
+Regression: Sparse Variational Gaussian Process for Stochastic Optimisation with Flux.jl](@ref).
+For an example of non-conjugate inference, see [2.
+Classification: Sparse Variational Approximation for Non-Conjugate Likelihoods with Optim's L-BFGS](@ref).